 What is a mantra?
 The mind is tricky.
 Thought is tricky.
 We become trapped, wrapped up, and stuck in the continuous thought chain.
-One thought leads to another thought which leads to another, and another and another and so on.
-Fifteen minutes later we suddenly wake up and realize we spent that whole time stuck in a daydream or worries about our bills or something else.
-It's a bit like getting on the internet and clicking to the next window, then the next, then the next and before you know it, there went an hour of your time.
+One thought leads to another thought which leads to another, and another, and so on.
+Fifteen minutes later we suddenly wake up and realize we spent that whole time stuck in a daydream or worrying about our bills.
+It's like getting on the internet and clicking to the next window, then the next, and before you know it, there went an hour of your time.

 The practice of meditation is the gradual cultivation of mindful awareness.
 We think we're doing this already, but it's really an illusion.
 It comes from the very fact that we are paying so little attention to our ongoing life experiences that we might as well be asleep.
 We're simply not paying enough attention to begin to notice that we're not paying attention.
 It is another Catch-22.
 This is where the mantra comes in.

 I teach silent, mantra-based meditation.
 The word "mantra' in Sanskrit broken out loosely means "vehicle of the mind."
 A mantra is typically a phrase or a few words that sometimes have no particular meaning.
 At Satang House, we use a mantra as a vehicle for the mind to give our mind a place to land.
 The mantra serves as a vital reference point.
 Our minds will wander or become distracted by noises in the environment or thoughts that run through our head.